desmccarter/ladywood/README.md

 **Selenium QA PageFactory** is a well known utility that enables developers and testers to implement web / mobile based tests based on the well known and commonly used [Page Object Pattern](http://toolsqa.com/selenium-cucumber-framework/page-object-design-pattern-with-selenium-pagefactory-in-cucumber/).

-##### Page Object Pattern
+##### Introduction to the Page Object Pattern

-In a nutshell, each HTML page being tested is mapped to a class containing getters and setters.
+In a nutshell, each HTML web page under test are typically mapped to one class containing getters and setters.
 These getters/setters prepresent page elements and are used to set/get data to/from these elements.
-There are also methods in the class which are used to fire of a physical page events, such as click, doubleClick etc.
+Methods also normally exist for trigering physical page events, such as *click*, *doubleClick* etc.

-An instance of the page class forms the page object: an object describing elements on the page under test.
-This object is then typically used to programmically interact with this page, for example, by automatically filling in a form.
+Creating an instance of a page class forms the page object: an object describing elements on the page under test.
+This object is then typically used to programmically interact with this page during the execution of a test case, for example, by automatically filling in a form.

 ### Problems when using SeleniumQA PageFactory